dakanji/RefindPlus/README.md

 - **Pointer Device Priority:** The upstream implementation of pointer device priority is based on how the `enable_mouse` and `enable_touch` pointer device control tokens appear in the configuration file(s) when both are active.
 The last pointer device control token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, `enable_touch` always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
 This means that to use a mouse in RefindPlus, `enable_touch` must be disabled (default) in addition to enabling `enable_mouse`.

 ## Roll Your Own

 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x86_64 Only).

-[CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Dev.md) for the ReadMe File related to the current (work in progress) code base.
+[CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Dev.md) for the ReadMe file related to the current (work in progress) code base.